dryoma/stylelint-selector-max-depth/README.md

 ### Why another rule?

 At the moment [stylelint](https://github.com/stylelint/stylelint) - a great CSS linter - has no way to control selector depth without hurting something else.
-It has rules [to control Sass nesting](http://stylelint.io/user-guide/rules/max-nesting-depth/); to disallow certain compound selectors ([type selectors](http://stylelint.io/user-guide/rules/selector-no-type/), [IDs](http://stylelint.io/user-guide/rules/selector-no-id/)) and even [to limit a selector's specificity](http://stylelint.io/user-guide/rules/selector-max-specificity/) - but not the depth.
+It has rules [to control Sass nesting](http://stylelint.io/user-guide/rules/max-nesting-depth/); to disallow certain simple selectors ([type selectors](http://stylelint.io/user-guide/rules/selector-no-type/), [IDs](http://stylelint.io/user-guide/rules/selector-no-id/)) and even [to limit a selector's specificity](http://stylelint.io/user-guide/rules/selector-max-specificity/) - but not the depth.

-Consider the case when the requirements are: no more than 3 levels of compound selectors; and no limit to selector type.
+Consider the case when the requirements are: no more than 3 levels of simple selectors; and no limit to selector type.

 ```css
 .class1 .class2 .class3 { ... }      // 1.
 We want this to work.